ucxinstructor/dsa_package/docs/source/dsa.tree.quick_start.rst

 .. code-block:: python

-   from dsa.tree import Tree  # or the appropriate Tree class
+   from dsa.tree import Tree, TreeNode  # or the appropriate Tree class

 **Creation**